Art Terms and Definitions — U

 (Also known as Functional Art.)

 Art objects that serve both practical and aesthetic purposes.
-Unlike traditional fine art, which is often collected, displayed, or stored carefully, functional art is meant to be used and enjoyed in everyday life.
+Unlike traditional fine art, which is often collected, displayed, or stored carefully, utilitarian art is meant to be used and enjoyed in everyday life.

 Examples of Functional Art: